Zzeana/Financial-Tracker/README.md

 4. **Viewing Expenses**: All added expenses can be viewed under the expense list section and their summarized totals and categories in the chart.

 ## Team Members:
-La Alsulaim
+La Alsulaim,
-Zeana El-Hajomar
+Zeana El-Hajomar,
-Tassneem Khattab
+Tassneem Khattab,
 Tian Xie